bghira/SimpleTuner/OPTIONS.md

                         This is recommended for training with v_prediction.
                         For epsilon, this might help with fine details, but will not result in contrast improvements.
-  --vae_dtype VAE_DTYPE
+  --vae_dtype {default,fp16,fp32,bf16}
                         The dtype of the VAE model.
-Choose between ['default', 'fp16', 'fp32', 'bf16'].The default VAE dtype is float32, due to NaN issues in SDXL 1.0.
+Choose between ['default', 'fp16', 'fp32', 'bf16'].
+The default VAE dtype is bfloat16, due to NaN issues in SDXL 1.0.
+Using fp16 is not recommended.
   --vae_batch_size VAE_BATCH_SIZE
                         When pre-caching latent vectors, this is the batch size to use.
 Decreasing this may help with VRAM